argonne-lcf/AIaccelerators-SC23-tutorial/SambaNova/README.md

 Each of the samples or application examples provided by SambaNova has its own pre-built virtual environment which can be readily used.
 They are present in the `/opt/sambaflow/apps/` directory tree within each of the applications.

-# Demo 1 - Steps to run GPT13B SS2k on SambaNova DataScale SN30 using 4 RDUs
+# Demo 1 - Steps to run GPT 13B SS2k on SambaNova DataScale SN30 using 4 RDUs

 **Note**: for the sake of the tutorial, we have precompiled the model and lowered the batch size and number of train steps to reduce the execution time.